Sarah's role in the library

 |PWR 2RC||Fall 2013||Red Pill or Blue Pill? : The Rhetoric of Drugs||Carpenter, R|

 Member, American Society for Engineering Educators - Engineering Libraries Division (2008 - present)

 Lester, S. (presenter), “The End User Experience;” Springer E-book Summit, San Diego, CA, January 7, 2011

 Lester, S. (presenter), “Stanford Engineering Library —Envisioning an Evolving Facility;” American Society for Engineering Education, Engineering Libraries Division, June 22, 2010

 Lester, S. (2009).
 Using Serendipity to Navigate the Stacks.
 Ambidextrous, 11, 10-12.

 More about Sarah

 Prior to becoming a librarian I worked in a number of different positions doing web UI design and programming as well as graphic design.
-In my free time I'm very craft minded, pursuing knitting, quilting, and forever trying to comprehend crochet.
 As the child of three generations of Engineers, I have an appreciation for the profession and the types of resources required for success.